 - At least one GIS Server site that can communicate over HTTPS, to be used as the hosting server

 - An Enterprise portal to which you can add a hosting server and federated servers

 Install and configure a GIS Server site

 The GIS Server site you use as the portal's hosting server must be installed and configured before you create any data stores.
 Follow the instructions in the ArcGIS Server installation guide to install and configure a GIS Server site.

 Esri recommends that your data stores run on different machines than your ArcGIS Server sites so they don't compete for memory and other resources.
-This is especially important for spatiotemporal big data stores.
+This is especially important for spatiotemporal big data stores and graph stores.
 Always install those on their own machines separate from other software such as ArcGIS Server and other data stores.